 Review the data model and classes used for generating invoice proposals and invoices.

-Review how estimate projects and cost templates are used in the system.
+Review how to estimate projects and cost templates that are used in the system.

 Describe the Project Management and Accounting Add-In.

-Review the basics of bill of materials and the data model
+Review the basics of the bill of materials and the data model

 Introduce routes and operations.

 Describe the major features of production orders.

 Review scheduling methods, resources, and jobs.